The psychometric and cardiac effects of dimenhydrinate in the hyperbaric environment | Canada Hyperbarics Skip to main content

 Canadian Relevance

 While this study was not conducted in Canada, its findings are relevant to Canadian divers.
-The use of hyperbaric environments for diving safety, especially concerning medications like dimenhydrinate, relates to Health Canada-recognized indications such as decompression sickness.
+The use of hyperbaric environments for diving safety, especially concerning medications like dimenhydrinate, relates to Health Canada-recognised indications such as decompression sickness.

 Study Limitations